The Dangers of Micronized Chemical Products — With Madison Toonder

-Some of the largest threats to our ocean comes from sources we can’t even see.
-Plastics, oil, and other pollutants certainly cause serious problems, but recently research into microscopic particles (like microplastics and chemical products, the topic of today’s post) has shown that they just might be a problem of higher concern.
+Some of the largest threats to our ocean come from sources we can’t even see.
+Plastics, oil, and other pollutants certainly cause serious problems, but recent research into microscopic particles (like microplastics and chemical products, the topic of today’s post) has shown that they just might be a problem of higher concern.
 Researchers have been studying around the clock to find out more about what exactly these chemicals do to marine wildlife, and the results aren’t exactly in favor of these products.
 Lucky for us, I’m in contact with one of the student researchers working incredibly hard to understand the problem.

 About a month ago, I had the opportunity to travel to Washington D.C. as part of the Sea Youth Rise Up delegation.
-The trip was fantastic, and I wrote about it in detail in a three part series you can check out here.
+The trip was fantastic, and I wrote about it in detail in a three-part series you can check out here.
 Long story short, I had the opportunity to work with a group of amazing young adults, one of whom happened to be Madison Toonder, a researcher of micronized chemical products.
 And, even better, she said she’d be willing to talk about her work!
 So, let’s get to the bottom of micronized chemical products.

 Q: Starting off with an introduction, what have you done over the past few years when it comes to environmental conservation or research?

 Madison: Hi, I am Madison Toonder, an 11th grader from Florida.
-I attend Stanford University Online High School and aspire to be an exotic or marine animal veterinarian with a focus on conservation of endangered species.
+I attend Stanford University Online High School and aspire to be an exotic or marine animal veterinarian with a focus on the conservation of endangered species.
 In the pursuit of this career, I actively conduct comparative research on the sea turtle, oyster, and alligator with scientists across the world and present my work on multiple platforms.

 Recently, my research has been accepted by the International Wildlife and Disease Association Conference, where I will present my studies to wildlife health, conservation, and management experts and practitioners.
 I am also the recipient of a research grant from the Explorer’s Club.
 Outside of research, I intern at the Brevard Zoo as a zoo teen and conservation representative, routinely handling exotic animals and educating guests.